 - 1 large cucumber , chopped

-- Cover the 2 cups of dry quinoa with 4 cups of water in a medium saucepan, over high heat on the stove.
-Bring to a boil, then reduce the temperature and cover for 15 minutes, until the quinoa has absorbed all of the water.
+- Rinse the quinoa in a fine mesh sieve under running water for 60 seconds, to help remove any bitterness.
+Add it to a small saucepan and cover with the 3 1/2 cups of fresh water.
+Bring the water to a boil over high heat, then lower the temperature and cover for 15 minutes, cooking until the quinoa has absorbed all of the water.
 Fluff with a fork, and allow to cool while you chop the vegetables and herbs.
-(Alternatively, you can cook the quinoa in the Instant Pot)

-- In the meantime, mix together the lemon juice, olive oil, 1 teaspoon of sea salt and fresh black pepper in a large bowl.
-Add the cooked quinoa, and toss in the dressing to coat well.
+- In the meantime, mix together the olive oil, lemon juice, 1 teaspoon of sea salt and a 1/2 teaspoon of ground black pepper in a large bowl.

 - Allow the mixture to marinate at least an hour before serving, or chill in the fridge overnight.
 This salad can be served cold or at room temperature, and should keep in an airtight container in the fridge for up to 5 days.

 If you try this quinoa salad, please leave a comment and star rating below to let me know how you like it!